-Within the senior years, both Years 7 and 9 have achieved commendable results in the numeracy and spelling aspects of the NAPLAN tests, while there is a need to further develop their reading and writing skills.
+In both Years 7 and 9 students have achieved commendable results in the Numeracy and Spelling aspects of the NAPLAN tests, while there is a need to further develop and improve their reading and writing skills.
+Staff are using and analysing the Smart Data package to identify specific areas of student weakness and work as a team to develop effective teaching and learning strategies to improve student performance in these two areas.